Laika-class submarine: Design

 The submarines are reported to combine the roles of multi-purpose and strategic submarines, being able to use both cruise and ballistic missiles depending on the task and modular configuration.
 The submarines will have a smaller displacement than the current fourth-generation s and incorporate the double hull design with the outer hull made of composite materials.
 The composites are also expected to be used for control surfaces and propulsion system.

-The main armament is to include the 3M-54 Kalibr and P-800 Oniks anti-ship cruise missiles as well as the 3M22 Tsircon hypersonic cruise missiles.
+The main armament is to include forward facing 533mm Torpedo Tubes (6 tubes estimated based on trade show models), 3M-54 Kalibr and P-800 Oniks anti-ship cruise missiles as well as the 3M22 Tsircon hypersonic cruise missiles.
 The vessels are also projected to be armed with MARVed ballistic missiles currently in development by the Makeyev Rocket Design Bureau.
 According to President of the United Shipbuilding Corporation Alexei Rakhmanov, the submarines are to be highly unified in their key components in order to substantially reduce the costs for the Russian Defence Ministry.

 The Project 545 submarines reportedly feature the displacement of 11,340 tons, maximum speed of 35 knots, 90 days of autonomy and maximum submersion depth of 600 meters.